aquariophilie/blobfishes/README.md

 If you need some inspiration to be ugly, look at this blobfish!

-## Deploying blobfishes to DigitalOcean
+## Deploying blobfishes to DigitalOcean :ocean:

 Please see [this document](./docs/deploy-blobfishes-to-digitalocean.md).